 Jesus was clear about his mission during his time on earth and it did not include the Gentiles (Matt 15:24).
 He warned his disciples not to preach to the Gentiles (Matt 10:6).
-Peter was the first to preach to the gentiles, “Peter rose up and said to them: “Men and brethren, you know that a good while ago God chose among us, that by my mouth the Gentiles should hear the word of the gospel and believe.”
+Peter was the first to preach to the gentiles and it was after the resurrection, “Peter rose up and said to them: “Men and brethren, you know that a good while ago God chose among us, that by my mouth the Gentiles should hear the word of the gospel and believe.”
 (Acts 15:7)

 When Jesus was in the flesh the world did not believe on him; “He was in the world, and the world was made through Him, and the world did not know Him.
-(11) He came to His own, and His own did not receive Him.”
+He came to His own, and his own did not receive Him.”
 (John 1:10-11).

 Saints are also raised in Glory!
-“So also is the resurrection of the dead.
+“So also, is the resurrection of the dead.
 The body is sown in corruption, it is raised in incorruption.
-(43) it is sown in dishonor, it is raised in glory.”
+It is sown in dishonor; it is raised in glory.”
 (1 Cor 15:43), another verse “That you would walk worthy of God who calls you into His own kingdom and glory.”
 (1Th 2:12)